-Cloud Nine Scarf, Free Crochet Pattern + Video
+Cloud Nine Crochet Scarf

-The Cloud Nine Scarf is a fun and cheerful scarf that is super cozy too!
+The Cloud Nine Crochet Scarf is a fun and cheerful scarf that is super cozy too!
 A closed shell stitch creates lovely texture and is quick to stitch up!
 Add some bright happy colors to any gray day with this super fun crochet project!

-Cloud Nine Scarf
+Cloud Nine Crochet Scarf

 Materials: